pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/index.md

      Therefore, each datum from one repository is combined with each datum from the other repository.

-**Join**
+**Joins**
 :    A join input enables you to join files that are stored
      in different Pachyderm repositories and match a particular file path pattern.
-Joins are similar to `cross`, except instead of matching every pair of datums from each input, it only matches specific ones based on file paths.
-     Conceptually, joins are similar to the
-     database’s inner join operations, although they only match on file paths, not the actual file content.
+Pachyderm supports joins similar to the database’s *inner join* and *outer join* operations, although they only match on file paths, not the actual file content.

 **Union**